nathamanath/range/README.md

 # HTML5 range input replacement

-'cause they don't work in ie <= 9, and they are inconsistent in proper browsers.
+'cause they are inconsistent browsers.

 The aim of this project is to create a range input facade will work, and display consistently in ie >= 9 (with eventListener polyfill), and modern browsers.